MarcosP7635/MarcosP7635/README.md

 <h1>Brief Introduction</h1>
-I am Marcos Perez, a junior undergraduate student at Caltech majoring in astrophysics, and formerly majored in planetary science.
-These are code repositories I have written for software intensive research internships and Caltech classes.
+I am Marcos Perez, formerly a junior (by classes completed) undergraduate student at Caltech majoring in astrophysics, and at first, planetary science.
+I recently founded a startup named Ultra Electrics LLC, which will have its own website that I will link to soon.
+We will use safe and proven methods to store over 100 times the energy per kilogram of lithium ion batteries.

+These are code repositories I have written for previous software intensive research internships and Caltech classes.
 Each repository contains its own internal documentation.
 <h1>Research</h1>
 <h2>Published Paper (First Author*)</h2>
 *equal contribution from Pradip Gatkine<br />